alibaba/GraphScope/docs/analytical_engine/overview_and_architecture.md

 An example of edge-cut partitioning.
 :::

 The graph storage consists of multiple types of graph formats, and each format is dedicated to a specific scenario: some support real time graph update while others treat graph data as immutable data once created; some store graph data in memory for better performance, while others support persistent storage.
 Fortunately, all these storages are integrated with GRIN, a unified graph storage interface defined by GraphScope.
-Therefore, the computation engines are not aware of the implementation differences of different storages.
+Therefore, the computation engines are not aware of the implementation differences of each storage.
 Please check out [our introduction to GRIN](https://graphscope.io/docs/latest/storage_engine/grin.html) for more details about graph storage interface.

 ## Engine Layer